Anglo Irish Bank hidden loans controversy: Financial Regulator

 Following reports of a communication breakdown at the office of the Financial Services Regulatory Authority, the Financial Regulator Patrick Neary on 9 January 2009 announced his decision to retire as of 31 January that year.
 Neary's weakness in dealing with the issue has received much criticism, with Green Party Senator Dan Boyle calling for a strengthening of powers within the organisation and saying that confidence in Irish financial services had been eroded by events of the previous six months.
-Financial observers indicated that a replacement for Neary might have to be located in the United States or in Britain.
+Financial observers indicated that a replacement for Neary might have to be located in the United States or Britain.

 There were also reports that the Financial Regulator may have known of the loans for eight years prior to their revelation.
 The Fine Gael finance spokesman Richard Bruton called for the board and senior management of the Financial Regulator to be sacked.
 The Financial Regulator hired a partner from Ernst & Young, to advise on the €440 billion bank guarantee scheme in January 2009, despite the fact that serious questions have been asked about why Ernst & Young did not spot the massive loans that former chief executive Seán FitzPatrick concealed from his shareholders for eight years.
 Consultants Mazars, which reviewed their operations said "that regulatory expertise was lacking in some areas."